-(i) Share-based payments
+i.
+Share-based payments

-The share-based payments reserve is used to recognise the expensing of the grant date fair value of options issued to employees but not exercised.
+The share-based payments reserve is used to recognise the expensing of the grant date fair value of rights issued to employees but not exercised.
+Upon exercise of the Performance Rights, the balance of the share-based payments reserve relating to those rights is reclassified to contributed equity.

-(ii) Profits
+ii.
+Profits

 The profits reserve comprises the transfer of net profit for the current and previous years and characterises profits available for distribution as dividends in future years.

 The amount transferred to profits reserve comprises the transfer from net profit for the current year for profit making entities within the Group and characterises profits available for distribution as dividends in the future years.